Brian-Pho/Textbook-Notes/content/posts/other/planned-reading-list/index.md

 excerpt: "A list of books that I plan to read."
 ---

 I plan to read the following textbooks and books.
 This list will be updated as my interests change.
-Books with a high priority are starred (*).
+Books with a high priority are starred (*), and books with a low priority are underscored (_) until I can find a better copy.

 ## Textbooks

 ### Neuroscience

-- *Spikes - Exploring the Neural Code
+- _Spikes - Exploring the Neural Code
+- _Vision Science - Photons to Phenomenology
 - Principles of Neural Information Theory
 - Biophysics of Computation - Information Processing in Single Neurons
 - Vision - A Computational Investigation into the Human Representation and Processing of Visual Information
-- *Vision Science - Photons to Phenomenology
 - Principles of Neural Science (5th Ed.)
 - Language in Our Brain - The Origins of a Uniquely Human Capacity
 - Open MIND - philosophy and the mind sciences in the 21st century
-- *The Neurology of Consciousness (2nd Ed.)
 - The Neuroscience of Intelligence
-- Biopsychology (10th Ed.)
-- An Introduction to Brain and Behavior (4th Ed.)
+- *Theoretical Neuroscience - Computational and Mathematical Modeling of Neural Systems
+- *After Phrenology - Neural Reuse and the Interactive Brain

 ### Neuromorphic Computing

-- Neural Engineering - Computation, Representation, and Dynamics in Neurobiological Systems
+- _Neural Engineering - Computation, Representation, and Dynamics in Neurobiological Systems
-- Introduction to VLSI Systems
+- _Introduction to VLSI Systems
-- Analog VLSI and Neural Systems
+- _Analog VLSI and Neural Systems

 ### Artificial Intelligence

 - Reinforcement Learning - An Introduction (2nd Ed.)
 - Parallel Distributed Processing - Foundations (Vol. 1)
 - Parallel Distributed Processing - Psychological and Biological Models (Vol. 2)
-- An Introduction to Neural Networks
-- Talking Nets - An Oral History of Neural Networks
 - The Handbook Of Brain Theory And Neural Networks (2nd Ed.)
-- An Introduction to Information Theory - Symbols, Signals and Noise
+- *An Introduction to Information Theory - Symbols, Signals and Noise

 ### Psychology

+- Biopsychology (10th Ed.)
 - Cognition (8th Ed.)
-- Psychology Around Us
+- *Psychology Applied to Modern Life (10th Ed.)

 ## Books

 ### Neuroscience

-- *Consciousness Explained
+- Consciousness Explained
 - The Brain That Changes Itself
 - The Man Who Mistook His Wife for a Hat
 - Your Brain Is a Time Machine